9 Fixes An Update is Required to Use Cellular Data on this iPhone

 2. Toggle On Airplane Mode.

-3. Wait for 2 minutes and turn Off Airplane Mode.
+3. Wait for 2 minutes and turn Off the Airplane Mode.

 Alternatively, reach the Control Center and Toggle Airplane Mode.